Have you ever caught your little one slowly crawling towards an electrical outlet, and a part of you freaked out while helping them?

 Here are some ways I taught my kid that you can try too!

 With all the different plug holes and extension cables around, we can’t really avoid having electrical receptacles around children.

-What parents can do is teach children to avoid plugging things in and out of outlets.
-This can be done by watching videos about being safe around electrical plugs and other cords.
+What I did first is teach my kid to avoid plugging things in and out of outlets.
+I did this by by watching videos about being safe around electrical plugs and other cords.

 There are a lot of kid-friendly videos on YouTube that will make your little one understand that those things can be harmful to them.